 Radiation Therapy

 Radiation therapy uses radiation to kill cancer cells or shrink the tumor.
-Sometimes radiation can be part of a cure.
-Other times, radiation can help shrink the tumor and decrease your symptoms.
+Radiation can help shrink the tumor and decrease your symptoms.
 Radiation may also be used before surgery.

 There are multiple forms of radiation.
 The type you get depends on the location of the tumor and goals of your treatment.
 Our radiologists work to deliver the right amount of radiation to the tumor while protecting nearby healthy cells.